blahDL/custom-deputy-ui/readme.md

 ```
 npm run service install
 ```
+_Click `Yes` to all the prompts to complete the installation process_

+Browse to http://localhost:8080/ in your web browser

+Log files for the server can be found in `service/daemon/`

 ## Uninstalling the windows service

-After installing the windows service following the steps above it can be uninstalled by running the following command
+After installing the windows service, it can be uninstalled by running the following command
 ```
 npm run service uninstall
 ```
+_Click `Yes` to all the prompts to complete the uninstal process_

 ## Note